March 9, 2016

 This event is free to the public.

-Thank you to our sponsors: Augsburg College, American Indian Studies Department, Augsburg Indigenous Student Association, Augsburg’s Marginalized Voices in Film and Media, the Institute for Global Studies at the University of Minnesota
+Thank you to our sponsors: Augsburg College, American Indian, First Nations, and Indigenous Studies Department, Augsburg Indigenous Student Association, Augsburg’s Marginalized Voices in Film and Media, the Institute for Global Studies at the University of Minnesota

 For parking permits contact M. Elise Marubbio at email@example.com.
 Permits are limited in number.
 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will be parking in Lot L off of 35th between Riverside and Butler Pl.
 You will need a parking permit: please contact firstname.lastname@example.org.